 Petrus Peregrinus announced; prospectus published, Oct.
 “Search for a Method” announced by Open Court (not completed)

-“The Principles of Philosophy” (in 12 vols.) announced by Henry Holt Co., Dec. (not completed)
+“The Principles of Philosophy” (in 12 vols.) announced by Henry Holt Co., Dec. and subscribed to by many (no volume completed)

 “How to Reason” rejected by both Macmillan and Ginn & Co.